 4th Grade-6th Grade:

 The 4th and 5th grade students have computer science classes once per week.
 During these years the emphasis switches to keyboard speed building and more in depth Microsoft Office products: Word, Powerpoint, and Excel.
 Several projects utilize the skills learned to reinforce them.
 The 4th and 5th grade classes are also trained in internet safety.

 The 7th grade course has an in-depth emphasis on Microsoft Word, and Microsoft Powerpoint, and an introduction to Microsoft Excel.
 Typing/ keyboarding skills are re-emphasized as a daily warmup.
 All grades receive additional internet safety training and computer coding each year.

-This class satisfies the computer credit requirement for 9-12th grade students.
+This class satisfies the high school technology credit requirement.
 It is a project-based class in which students learn by applying the different processes they have learned.
-Students become proficient in Microsoft Access, Windows Movie Maker, Adobe Photoshop, Adobe Illustrator, Prezi, computer coding and or Small Basic Programming, Arduino, Padlet and website making by using Wix and Weebly.
-Students also reinforce their previous learning of Microsoft Word, Powerpoint, and Excel..
+Students use Windows Movie Maker, Adobe Photoshop, computer coding, and Arduino.
+Students also reinforce their previous learning of Microsoft Word, Powerpoint, and Excel.

-This class can either satisfy the computer credit needed or can qualify as a fine arts credit.
-It is a class for 9-12th grade students who have an interest in video making and news production.
-The Algoma News publishes the school video news once a week in the second semester.
-Students in this class develop a talent for storytelling while keeping the responsibility of media in mind.
-The five questions students ask themselves when making videos for the news are:
+This class can either satisfy the technology credit or can qualify as a fine arts credit.
+It is a class for 10-12th grade students who have an interest in design and publications using technology.
+The four questions students ask themselves when making presentations and videos are:

 1) Does it promote Christ?